 of Eve – [clear you’ve] – interestingly, there is a [v] at [cl] in ‘clear’,

 In this set, last four occur together.
-The first one in the audio is followed by another potential reversal which is featured in the second audio below.
-In the first pair, Badar possibly refers to the Irish, which may be a reference to white Australia, as Irish ancestry had traditionally been the most common in Australia.
-The one that immediately follows (No’ all of us get knocked/lock(ed)) seems to be related to the first (not in first audio following this).
-The set of 4 will be discussed further below.
+However, the first one in the audio is followed by another potential reversal which is featured in audio number 2 below.
+Badar’s possible reference to the Irish may be a reference to white Australia, as Irish ancestry had traditionally been the most common in Australia.
+The one that immediately follows (No’ all of us get lock), which is not included in the reversal above, seems to be related to ‘We last the Irish’.

 RS: We last the Irish; The sharks are now; they see no-one/seen you on exit; Sydney leaders; Swede the Sydney